elbwalker/walkerOS/README.md

 As soon as an event triggers the destinations init function gets called once.
 And all events will get sent to the additional destination now.

+_See more examples, learn how to customize or write your own in the [destinations deep dive](https://github.com/elbwalker/walker.js/XXXXXXXXXXXXXXXXXXXXXX)_.

 ## 🛠 Contributing

 Any contributions you make are **greatly appreciated**.